chandra1sekar/data-engineering/00-General/assignments/04-assignment.md

-#### Assignment 04 - Querying data from the BigQuery CLI - finishing up  (Query Project)
+## Assignment 04 - Querying data from the BigQuery CLI - finishing up  (Query Project)

-Questions from 2u:
+- Questions from course planner:
-What are the differences between NoSQL and Relational data stores?
+- do I want this?: What are the differences between NoSQL and Relational data stores?
 What are the implications of these differences?

+- Answer the questions for your project using either BigQuery or the command line